In this article

 What is an expense report?

-An expense report is an itemized list of all the business expenses an employee incurred during the reporting period, whether those expenses were paid for with the employee’s own money, a corporate card, or other source of company funding.
-The report acts as a record that helps businesses understand how much money was spent, what was purchased, and whether the expenses must be reimbursed.
+An expense report is a document that lists any business expenses incurred on behalf of the company within a given reporting period, whether those expenses were paid for with an employee’s own money, a corporate card, or another source of company funding.

 Most businesses require employees to submit expense reports on a weekly, monthly, or quarterly basis.
 For employees who incur business expenses more sporadically, expense reports are more likely to be a one-off occurrence whenever necessary.